smartcommunitylab/AAC-Org/connectors/nificonnector/README.md

 	nifi.security.identity.mapping.pattern.dn=^(EMAILADDRESS=(.*?), )?CN=(.*?), OU=(.*?), O=(.*?), L=(.*?), ST=(.*?), C=(.*?)$ nifi.security.identity.mapping.value.dn=$3

+## NIFI Tls Toolkit

+The [**Apache NiFi Toolkit**](https://nifi.apache.org/docs/nifi-docs/html/toolkit-guide.html#overview) will be an additional artifact produced when building NiFi, and will provide common utilities outside of the normal NiFi application.
+The first tool provided will be a TLS toolkit to help generate certificates.<br/>
+Otherwise you may download the NiFi Toolkit for your release of NiFi @ https://nifi.apache.org/download.html and extract it on each node. <br/>
+Navigate to the toolkit’s bin directory (e.g. /opt/nifi-toolkit/bin/)
+- Initially run the help

+>
+	./bin/tls-toolkit.sh standalone -h

+- Run tls-toolkit.sh to generate a truststore, keystore, and updated nifi.properties file with the following syntax:

+>
+	./nifi-toolkit-1.9.2/bin/tls-toolkit.sh standalone -n '<DOMAIN_NAME>' -O -o ../keystore_output
+	$ tree keystore_output/
+	keystore_output/
+	├── CN=scarroll_OU=NIFI.p12
+	├── CN=scarroll_OU=NIFI.password
+	├── DOMAIN_NAME
+	│  ├── keystore.jks
+	│  ├── nifi.properties
+	│  └── truststore.jks
+	├── nifi-cert.pem
+	└── nifi-key.key

+Copy the resultant keystore.jks, truststore.jks, and nifi.properties files to the NiFi instance’s conf/ directory.

 ## Configuration
 Many of the fields represent NiFi API end-points and have fixed values: although unlikely, there is a chance that they may change in newer versions of NiFi.
 If you suspect this has happened, you should be able to find the new end-point in the [official documentation](https://nifi.apache.org/docs/nifi-docs/rest-api/index.html).